 This blog was created in October 2020 as a home for all of my writing and photography which doesn’t naturally belong on Green Path, my long-running environment and wildlife blog.
 Older posts here were carried across from my previous (iinet) website under their original dates.

 If we wander into any art gallery which shows a variety of work we are likely to see pictures identified as “digital images”, but the term is problematic.
 An “image” is something we see, but in what ways can an image be “digital”?
 And what, really, is the artwork?

 Technically, digital is contrasted with analogue.
 Analogue changes in any quantity are continuous, i.e. smooth at every scale, while digital changes are discrete, stepwise.
 For instance, the minute hand of an analogue clock moves smoothly and its position can be read to any desired accuracy, while a digital clock will say the time is (e.g.) 8.22 p.m until it says 8.23 p.m.

 Digitising any information, whether it’s an image or a daily temperature record, makes it easier to store, transmit and transform.
 It also sacrifices, irrevocably, some of the detail, since each bit of information is all-or-nothing: black or white, yes or no, one or zero – but no greys, no maybes, no halves or quarters.

-Similarly, we can digitise colours to any desired accuracy from two colours (black and white), through the 256 colour internet palette (only twenty years ago) to the millions of colours we take for granted now.
+Similarly, we can digitise colours to any desired accuracy from two colours (black and white), through the 256 colour internet palette (only twenty years ago) to the millions of colours we now take for granted.